kmackay/micro-ecc/README.md

 #### Using the Code ####

 I recommend just copying (or symlink) ecc.h and ecc.c into your project.
+Then just `#include "ecc.h"` to use the micro-ecc functions.

 Speed and Size
 --------------